 The Princess sat in her bed, still dressed in her silken nightgown.
-Her hair was a mess, and her empty gaze almost despondent.
-It rose sharply as Cecylia stepped in, only to fall back to the comforter without any reaction.
+Her hair was a mess.
+Her gaze was empty, almost despondent.
+It rose sharply as Cecylia stepped in, only to fall back to the comforter without any further reaction.

-A silent exchange between the dhampir and the royal maid who sat in the corner spoke it all:
+A silent exchange between the dhampir and the royal maid who sat in the corner said it all:

 “You’re not even going to tell me to leave?”
-Cecylia tried to inject some humor as she sat down at the edge of the bed.
+Cecylia tried to elicit some humor as she sat down at the edge of the bed.

 “What’s the point?”
 Sylviane’s dry voice cracked.
 “You never listen.”